-When needed, the CCHA will modify normal procedures to accommodate the needs of a person with disabilities.
+When needed, CCHA will modify normal procedures to accommodate the needs of a person with disabilities.
 Examples include:

-- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the CCHA range) if the CCHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with CCHA staff
+- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside CCHA range) if CCHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with CCHA staff - Allowing for exceptions to CCHA's subsidy standards - Allowing a change in the family's rent due date to correspond with the receipt of the head of household, or spouse or cohead's SSI or SSDI benefits

 2-II.C.
-Request for an ACCOMMODATION
+REQUEST FOR AN ACCOMMODATION